1. PURPOSE OF THE PROGRAM

 2. BASIC ASPECTS OF THE PROGRAM

-Leaves are granted on the basis of a leave proposal submitted to the dean of the faculty (DoF) and are granted, following approval of the proposal by the DoF, for one semester and winter term at 75 percent of regular salary during that period, or for a full academic year at 55 percent of regular salary, or, if an accelerated semester leave is approved, for a single semester and winter term at 55 percent of regular salary.
+Leaves are granted on the basis of a leave proposal submitted to the dean for faculty development and research (DFDR) and are granted, following approval of the proposal by the DFDR, for one semester and winter term at 75 percent of regular salary during that period, or for a full academic year at 55 percent of regular salary, or, if an accelerated semester leave is approved, for a single semester and winter term at 55 percent of regular salary.

 b.
-Colleagues, with the assistance of the Sponsored Research Office, are expected to seek outside funding in support of their leave proposals.
-They are also expected to apply to sources for which they are eligible as determined by the DoF in consultation with the colleague and the Sponsored Research Office.
+Colleagues, with the assistance of the Grants and Sponsored Programs Office, are expected to seek outside funding in support of their leave proposals.
+They are also expected to apply to sources for which they are eligible as determined by the DFDR in consultation with the colleague and the Grants and Sponsored Programs Office.
 Colleagues should make every effort to apply for grants that total up to 45 percent of salary for full year leaves and 25 percent of salary for semester/winter term leaves.
 It is understood that the College provides 75 percent for a semester leave and 55 percent for a year's leave.
-A colleague may not receive more than his or her full salary plus summer support (2/9), even when the leave salary is fully supported from external sources.
+A colleague may not receive more than his or her full salary plus summer support (see sec. e), even when the leave salary is fully supported from external sources.